UrosVuj/Explorer-Bookmark/README.md

-# explorer-manager README
+# Explorer Manager for VS Code

-Ever got lost in a huge repo, with no feasable way back to the files you originally worked on?
+Ever got lost in a huge repo, with no imaginable way back to the files you originally worked on?
 <br />
 Say goodbye to endlessly scrolling trying to find those files after losing where they were.
 <br />
 <br />
-Explorer Manager succeeds in making a quick-access explorer.
+Explorer Manager succeeds in making a quick-access explorer view.
 Adding often used folders or files to this cache-like structure makes traversing big projects just a bit less of a hastle.

 ![gif](docs/demonstration.gif?raw=true)